hugoalh/deno-lint-rules/docs/rules/no-import-dynamic.md

 Forbid import module dynamically.

-This is designed for the projects which use bundler, as import modules dynamically maybe cause bundler unable to bundle all of the needed modules.
+This rule is aimed for whose use bundler, as import modules dynamically maybe cause bundler unable to bundle all of the needed modules.

 ## 🔧 Options